Naeemaabubakar/Python-Assignment/README.md

 # Python-Assignment
-This is a 30days python exercises
+This is a 30days python exercises mandated by Arewa Data Science Academy